victhepythonista/TextNerd/TextNerd/README.txt

 - a full laid down structure of the app ( I  never thought I'd release it so 	I never create documentation : )

-# Ill greatly appreciate any  contribution and ideas
+# Ill greatly appreciate any  contribution and ideas...